jiaoshuntian/ivory-operator/docs/content/architecture/overview.md

 Pgtask)

-The main purpose of IVYO is to create and update information around the structure of a Ivory Cluster, and to relay information about the overall status and health of a IvorySQL cluster.
+The main purpose of IVYO is to create and update information around the structure of an Ivory Cluster, and to relay information about the overall status and health of an IvorySQL cluster.
 The goal is to also simplify this process as much as possible for users.

 The Ivory Operator handles setting up all of the various StatefulSets, Deployments, Services and other Kubernetes objects.